 Aside from this fascinating medical application, another highly recognized CO2 sensor is the Incubator IR CO2 Sensor which is used primarily in monitoring and detecting CO2 levels in cell incubators to manage ideal cell and tissue growth.

-One gas sensor application that is quite unique is that of Aerospace and its use for gas sensor technologies to measure both oxygen and carbon dioxide gas concentrations.
+An application that is quite unique is that of the aerospace industry and its need to utilize gas sensor technologies to measure both oxygen and carbon dioxide gas concentrations.
 Aerospace applications utilize gas sensors specifically to monitor for in-flight conditions and air quality maintenance to ensure crew productivity and acuity as well as overall passenger comfort.

 One interesting customer study from the National University Capstone Project involved oxygen safety masks and the CM-42951 0-25% UV Flux Oxygen Smart Sensor.
 By using the UV Flux Oxygen Smart Sensor, researchers were able to pinpoint precise O2 concentrations passing through an F-35 Lightning II Pilot Mask.

 Many customers often search for gas sensor technologies to be incorporated into aggressive and robust industrial applications.
 When dealing with extreme environments such as those in industrial gases, it is important to note that your gas sensor should be fit to deal with specific harsh conditions.